skellis46/slipbox/artistic research and ecosystems.md

 My approach is to reflect deeply and critically on my film project called _Children of the Soil_ [-@ellis-2022-children].
 I am going to ascribe the term _practice-research_ to this project (more on that later).
 I use a work I made because it enables me to access the mangle more completely: the half-formed thoughts, the abstractions, the extrusions, the interruptions, the unknowing, the clarity, the vagueness, the faults, the unfinished, the accidents, the mess.
 Not because I want to draw attention to this work (the work is what it is is).
 - add link.
 Not necessary to watch it.
 - purpose is not to provide a written (extrinsic) account of the process or outcomes.
 To use it to dig into the various ways I might approach its context.
 Not quite right -- because some of the [[list of possible contexts for children of the soil]] would likely end as post-hoc (extrinsic) renderings
-- lines are blurry -- slippage between 'output' and 'context' (very common in JAR and perhaps JER?)
+- lines are blurry -- slippage between 'output' and 'context' (very common in JAR and perhaps JER?) -- or what the PRAG report terms the 'practice' and the 'narrative'?

 ### insight into ad hoc research conditions